ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ### Shared Constructors

 When several simple variants are using the same constructor name, shadowing takes place.
 Only the last entered in the environment is accessible, previously entered one are shadowed.
-This can be worked around usng modules.
+This can be worked around using modules.

 This never happens with polymorphic variants.
 When a tag appears several times in an expression, it must be with the same type, that's the only restriction.
-This makes polymorphic variants very handy when dealing with multiple sum types and constructors with same types occuring in several variants.
+This makes polymorphic variants very handy when dealing with multiple sum types and constructors with same types occurring in several variants.

-### Datatype Sharing Between Modules
+### Data Type Sharing Between Modules

 Using the same type in two different module can be done in several ways:
 - Have dependency, either direct or shared